 In the effort to slow the spread of COVID-19, we are asking Oregonians around the state to share information on how to stay safe and save lives.

 Please feel free to download these materials and to share them, unaltered, in any medium for any noncommercial use.
-They will be updated on the regular basis.
+They are available in multiple languages.

 Don’t try remedies suggested on social media.
 Many are harmful .
 Scientists are testing potential medications, but nothing is approved yet for COVID-19.